 HOW TO MAKE RED BEANS AND RICE FROM SCRATCH

-For a taste of New Orleans, try my traditional Red Beans and Rice.
-Featuring both Cajun and Creole cooking, this dish is the holy trinity of the south.
-Skip the boxed brands of red and rice mixes as well as the canned varieties and eat like a local New Orleanian native.
+For a true taste of New Orleans, try my traditional Red Beans and Rice.
+This dish blends the best of both Cajun and Creole cooking and represents the holy trinity of southern flavors.
+Skip the boxed mixes and canned varieties, and enjoy it the way a local New Orleanian would!

 Can I make Red Beans and Rice in the Crock Pot?